Starting Point: Padstow

 What personal equipment do I need?

-You will need good walking boots (ideally waterproof), comfortable walking clothes, waterproof jacket and trousers, a daypack and hats/gloves etc. You can download a full equipment list from our website downloads page and we will send you a list as part of your info pack.
+You will need good walking boots (ideally waterproof), comfortable walking clothes, waterproof jacket and trousers, a daypack and hats/gloves etc. We will send you a full equipment list as part of your info pack.

 When is the best time of year?

 My favourites are April, May and June when the spring flowers are out and September and October when the summer holiday makers have gone home.